-As of December 31, 2017 and 2018, the cost method investment of the Group is RMB2,919 and RMB2,919 (US\$408), respectively (Note 14).
 During 2018, the Group acquired a 20% equity interest of Ehang (Guangzhou) Chuanyue Biotechnology Co., Ltd. The Group has significant influence over the investee and accounts for such investment as an equity method investment.

-In accordance with ASC 325-20, Investments-Other: Cost Method Investments, for investments in an investee over which the Group does not have significant influence, the Group carries the investment at cost and only adjusts for other-than-temporary declines in fair value and distributions of earnings.
-The Group's management regularly evaluates the impairment of its cost method investments based on the performance and financial position of the investee as well as other evidence of estimated market values.
+Prior to adopting ASU 2016-01, Financial Instruments-Overall (Subtopic 825-10) ("ASU 2016-01"), on January 1, 2019, the Group accounted for its equity investment in an investee that does not have a readily determinable fair value and over which the Company does not have significant influence in accordance with ASC Subtopic 325-20, Investments-Other: Cost Method Investments ("ASC 325-20").
+The Group carried the investment at cost and only adjusts for other-than-temporary declines in fair value and distributions of earnings.
+After adopting ASC 321, the Group elected to use the measurement alternative to measure this investment at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer, if any.
+The adoption of ASC 321 had no impact on the Group's consolidated financial statements.
+The Group's management regularly evaluates the impairment of its investments based on the performance and financial position of the investee as well as other evidence of estimated market values.
 Such evaluation includes, but is not limited to, reviewing the investee's cash position, recent financing, projected and historical financial performance, cash flow forecasts and current and future financing needs.
 An impairment loss is recognized in the consolidated statements of comprehensive loss equal to the excess of the investment's cost over its fair value at the balance sheet date of the reporting period for which the assessment is made.
-The fair value would then become the new cost basis of investment.
+The fair value would then become the new cost basis of the investment.
+There was no impairment since the acquisition of this investment and no upward or downward adjustments in the year ended December 31, 2019.

-Investments in equity investees represent investments in entities in which the Group can exercise significant influence but does not own a majority equity interest or control are accounted for using the equity method of accounting in accordance with ASC 323-10, Investments-Equity Method and Joint Ventures: Overall.
+Investments in equity investees represent investments in entities in which the Group can exercise significant influence but does not own a majority equity interest or control are accounted for using the equity method of accounting in accordance with ASC 323-10, Investments-Equity Method and Joint Ventures: Overall ("ASC 323-10").
 Under the equity method, the Group initially records its investment at cost and prospectively recognizes its proportionate share of each equity investee's net profit or loss.
 The difference between the cost of the equity investee and the amount of the underlying equity in the net assets of the equity investee is recognized as goodwill included in long-term investments on the consolidated balance sheets.
 The Group evaluates its equity method investments for impairment under ASC 323-10.
-An impairment loss on equity method investments is recognized in the consolidated statements of comprehensive loss when the decline in value is determined to be other-than-temporary.
+An impairment loss on equity method investments is recognized in the consolidated statements of comprehensive loss when the decline in value is determined to be other-thantemporary.
+No impairment was charged in any of the presented periods.